-- 'John was fifty-three in 1931, but he seemed old, his hair was grey, his eyes bloodshot.'
-Lady Mosley about Augustus John in 1931. - By the time he was 54, when he painted this, he was filled with selfdoubt and suffered from bouts of gloom.
-He isolated himself and found solace in alcohol.
+- Augustus was fifty-three in 1931 when he was described as 'old, his hair was grey, his eyes bloodshot.'
+(Lady Mosley about Augustus John). - The following year, when he painted this, he was filled with self-doubt and suffered from bouts of gloom.
+He isolated himself and found comfort in alcohol.
 He had long out-lived his popularity although he had been elected a Royal Academician in 1928. - One skill he never lost was the ability to conjure up a living likeness with a few brushstrokes.
-Joseph Hone was an old friend and a distinguished biographer best known for his biography of W.B.
-Yeats. - Augustus John and his family had moved to Fryern Court at the edge of the New Forest in 1927 and Hone came to stay when this portrait was painted.
-Augustus was unhappy with the portrait bit it remained as he left it. - Augustus fought for the rights of gypsies in the New Forest and they called him Sir Gustus and he became known as the 'King of Bohemia'.
+This is Joseph Hone, an old friend and a distinguished biographer, best known for his biography of W.B.
+Yeats. - Hone came to stay at Augustus's new home in Fryern Court when this portrait was painted.
+Augustus was unhappy with the portrait but it remained as he left it.